ismet55555/yojenkins/docs/source/contribute.md

     [SourceTree](https://www.sourcetreeapp.com/), or even through the Visual Studio Code IDE.

-1. Create a new `git` branch form the `main` branch
+1. Create a new `git` branch from the `main` branch
     - `git checkout main`
     - `git pull`
     - `git checkout -b <YOUR NEW GIT BRANCH NAME>`
+2. Update your virtual environment
+    - `pipenv sync --three --dev`
-2. Activate/Enter the virtual environment
+3. Activate/Enter the virtual environment
     - `pipenv shell`
-3. *Make your changes to the project*
+4. **Make your changes to the project ...**
-4. Run the changes
+5. Run the changes
     - `yojenkins` - This works because the current package is marked as editable in `Pipfile`
     - `python yojenkins/__main__py` - This is effectively what is run when running `yojenkins`
-5. Stage the changes
+6. Stage the changes
     - `git add .`
-6. Run `pre-commit` (See section below)
+7. Run `pre-commit` (See section below)
     - `pre-commit run`
-7. Stage and commit the changes
+8. Stage and commit the changes
     - `git commit -m "<YOUR GIT COMMIT MESSAGE>"`
-8. Once all your changes and commits are complete, increment and tag the build version of `yojenkins`
+9. Once all your changes and commits are complete, increment and tag the build version of `yojenkins`
     - `bumpversion patch`
-9. Push changes to your development branch
+10. Push changes to your development branch
     - `git push origin <YOUR NEW GIT BRANCH NAME>`
-10. On GitHub, open a new pull request into the original repository
+11. On GitHub, open a new pull request into the original repository